🌿 Stelis hirtzii – Terrarium Care Sheet

 💧 Watering

-Water 3–5× per week, or daily if mounted and evaporation is high
+Water 3–5× per week, or daily if mounted and evaporation is high.

 🌬 Air Movement

-Recommend a small USB fan on a timer (e.g. 15–30 min/hour)
+A small USB fan on a timer (15–30 min/hour) works well.

 🌼 Flowering & Maintenance